-The OII has made £1,250 available for the financial year 2021/22 (Aug to July) towards social or training activities for the ICSS DPhil cohort.
+The OII has made £2400 available for the financial year 2023-24 (Aug to July) towards social or training activities for DPhil students.
 It is the responsibility of the student representatives to manage this budget and use it towards anything social or training related for the DPhil cohort.
 For any further questions please contact your DPhil representatives at dphil.reps@oii.ox.ac.uk.